It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 The Dowse Art Museum is your next stop.
-This design and craft museum has an international reputation, a regularly changing exhibitions programme and vibrant events.
-Their gift shop stocks New Zealand designed and made products and there’s a café next door.
-In Dowse Square you can fill your drink bottle with artesian water from an underground bore.
+This design and craft museum has an international reputation, regularly changing exhibitions programme and vibrant events.
+The gift shop stocks New Zealand designed and made products and there’s a café next door.
+In Dowse Square, fill your drink bottle with artesian water from an underground bore.

 Get back on the bus and travel down to Zany Zeus in Moera.
 Their organic dairy products are something to write home about.
 Fill up on their halloumi sandwiches, sample brinza and other cheeses or order an affogato – which is particularly good with chocolate Ghana ice cream.